 What is the difference between the Capstone workshop and the Workshop in Development Practice?

 The Capstone workshop is a degree requirement for all MIA and MPA students.
 EPD has its own version of the Capstone workshop program called the Workshop in Development Practice, which is a required course for EPD students in their second year and is part of a two-course development practice series through which students gain practical skills and experience working with external clients on various development related projects.
-The EPD Workshop in Development Practice usually involves an overseas study trip, either during winter or spring break.
+The EPD Workshop in Development Practice runs from early November until early May, and usually involves an overseas study trip, either during winter or spring break.

 What internship opportunities do EPD students pursue?